-Whether you are of the low-carb or high-carb persuasion: There are innumerable philosophies out there as to how the supplied energy should be ideally built up from macronutrients.
-Although the composition has no influence at all, or a secondary influence at best, on weight gain or loss, depending on the source of information, it still plays a role for the body.
-For example, I feel tired all the time with low-carb diets because my body lacks the readily available source of energy in the form of carbohydrates.
-Having the wrong meals at the wrong time is also disastrous as one would increase the likelihood of overeating.
+Whether it is low-carb or high-carb, there are countless philosophies on how the supplied energy should ideally be composed of macronutrients.
+While the composition has no or only a secondary influence on weight gain or loss (depending on the source of information), it still plays a role for the body.
+For example, I feel tired all the time on low-carb diets because my body is missing this easily available energy source in carbohydrates.
+Add that to having wrong meals at the wrong time, you just tend to eat too much.

-I always lived by the code of a macronutrient ratio between 60:20:20 and 80:10:10, based on carbohydrates to proteins to fats as a proportion of energy sources.
-If you track your diet for a while, you can see the distribution of macronutrients in the app and learn what works best for you.
+I've always done best with a macronutrient ratio between 60:20:20 and 80:10:10, respectively, based on carbs to proteins to fats as proportional energy sources.
+If you track your diet for a while, you'll see the distribution of macronutrients in the apps and learn for yourself what works best for you.

-In my opinion, the best app for counting calories is Cronometer.
-With this app, apart from the macronutrients mentioned above, you can also track micronutrients, i.e. vitamins and others.
-In the following article you will read a more detailed comparison between popular calorie counter apps:
+In my opinion, the best app for calorie counting is Cronometer.
+Here you can track not only the macronutrients mentioned above, but also the micronutrients, i.e. vitamins, trace elements, etc. In the following article, you can read a more detailed comparison of popular calorie counter apps:

-Due to the lack of space in this article, here is a side note: apart from macronutrients, there are still a lot of things to consider in terms of nutrition.
-"Fast carbohydrates" are (mostly) worse than "slow carbs" (keyword: glycemic index), there are good and bad fats (keyword: saturated/unsaturated), and there are also enormous differences in protein (keyword: value).
-For example, oatmeal (slow carbs) is filling for far longer than white toast (fast carbs), which makes it easier to consume a lesser amount.
-There is an extremely large amount of literature on this, and I am sure you will quickly find what you are looking for at a trusted bookstore or in relevant forums.
+For the lack of space in this digital magazine, here is a side note: Away from macronutrients, there is still an enormous amount of information to consider nutritionally.
+"Fast carbs" are (usually) worse than "slow carbs" (keyword: glycemic index), there are good and bad fats (keyword: saturated/unsaturated), and there are also huge differences in protein (keyword: value).

-After you have determined the input, it is time to check out the output.
-This is made up of two parts: the so-called basal metabolic rate and the performance metabolic rate.
-The basal metabolic rate quantifies how much energy you use in everyday activities to oxidize - without sports or the holiday tours that have been cancelled due to the coronavirus.
-There are simple rules of thumb and calculators for the basal metabolic rate, where many of those are from fitness experts.
+After you have determined the input, it's time for output.
+This is made up of two parts: the so-called basal metabolic rate and the power metabolic rate.
+The basal metabolic rate quantifies how much energy you consume while oxidizing in everyday life without involving sports or shopping trips, which are pretty hard to come by because of the pandemic anyway.
+There are simple rules of thumb and calculators for the basal metabolic rate.

-Finally, the energy turnover quantifies the entire range of calorie use from kneading pizza dough endlessly to HIIT sports.
-Fitness trackers are of great help in determining performance expenditure.
+The power metabolic rate finally quantifies the entire "on top" consumption from endless pizza dough kneading to the HIIT sports unit.
+Fitness trackers are a great help in determining power metabolic rate.
 They record your daily movements and heart rate and can thus estimate your active calorie consumption reasonably well.
 You can read more about calorie consumption here:

-You can find out more about the various fitness trackers and smartwatches available for monitoring your calorie consumption in the linked articles below.
-If you don't want to buy any additional hardware, step counter apps can also help - allowing you to use them to estimate your energy consumption with the help of your smartphone.
-However, due to the lack of pulse measurement, sporting activities cannot be precisely recorded.
+For more fitness trackers and smartwatches to monitor your calorie consumption, check out the articles linked below.
+If you don't want to buy additional hardware, pedometer apps will help - they let you estimate your energy expenditure using your smartphone.
+Sports units, however, can not be recorded as accurately due to the lack of pulse measurement.

 - The best fitness trackers for Android and iOS